madhuakula/kubernetes-goat/guide/docs/learning-kubernetes/index.md

 :::tip

-You can learn more about the Kubernetes and it's concepts at [https://kubernetes.io/docs/tutorials/kubernetes-basics/](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
+Use the free Katacoda playgrounds if required to learn more about the Kubernetes and it's concepts at [https://kubernetes.io/docs/tutorials/kubernetes-basics/](https://kubernetes.io/docs/tutorials/kubernetes-basics/)

 :::